Open-Source LLMs Compared 2026 – 25+ Models You Should Know

-— Till FreitagLast updated: March 2026 – GitHub stars and model versions are updated regularly.
+— Till FreitagLast updated: April 2026 – GitHub stars and model versions are updated regularly.
+New: Gemma 4, Nemotron Cascade 2, and Kimi K2.5 added.

 2025 was the year open-source LLMs closed the gap with proprietary models.
 In 2026, they're on par in many areas – or better.
 For businesses, that means more control, less vendor lock-in, and better GDPR compliance.